 Turtles’ Sleeping Place Beneath The Water

-Now that we know turtle can sleep underwater without any disturbance at all, you may be interested to see a fact.
-You might be wondering where do they sleep in the water?
+Now that we know turtles can sleep underwater without any disturbance at all, you may be interested to see a fact.
+You might be wondering where they sleep in the water.
 Do they float or find a secure place for sleeping underwater?

 Well, the answer is quite fascinating.
 The turtles focus on three significant issues while selecting their sleeping place underwater.

-- In general, turtles love to sleep in a secluded area where the predators can’t access.
+- In general, turtles love to sleep in a secluded area where that predator can’t access.

 - The temperature of the place also should be constant.
-It is crucial since their body temperature and metabolism fluctuates significantly with the external temperature.
+It is crucial since their body temperature and metabolism fluctuate significantly with the external temperature.